The Crimson Rivers: Production

 Exteriors were shot on location near Grenoble in the communes of Albertville, Livet-et-Gavet, Avrieux, Apprieu, Bourg d'Oisans, Vallorcine, Vinay and Virieu sur Bourbre.

 The university was actually the Onera Modane-Avrieux wind tunnels Centre at Villarodin-Bourget, Savoy.
 The glacier scenes were filmed on the Mer de Glace beneath Mont-Blanc and above Argentière in the Chamonix Valley, Haute-Savoie.

 Reception

-The Crimson Rivers holds a 68% approval rating on Rotten Tomatoes, based on 53 reviews with an average rating of 6.01/10.
+The Crimson Rivers holds a 68% approval rating on Rotten Tomatoes, based on 53 reviews.
+Metacritic, which uses a weighted average, assigned the a score of 49 out of 100, based on 19 critics, indicating "mixed or average" reviews.
 It was nominated for five César Awards: Best Director, Best Cinematography, Best Music, Best Editing, and Best Sound.

 The film opened on 548 screens in France and became the number one film, grossing $10 million in its first two weeks from 1.7 million admissions.
 It went on to gross an estimated $16 million in France and $60 million worldwide.